alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

 ---
 title: "Fatal Warnings and Linting in Scala"
 description:
-  Strengthen your code via `-Xfatal-warnings`, linting and piss off your colleagues.
+  Strengthen your code via `-Xfatal-warnings`, linting and piss off your colleagues with useful compiler errors.
 tags:
   - Scala
   - Code
-image: /assets/media/articles/scala.png
+image: /assets/media/articles/scala-xfatal-warnings.png
 ---

 <p class="intro withcap" markdown='1'>
   The best best practices are those enforced by the build tools, as part of the build process.
-Don't annoy your colleagues in code reviews, let the build tools do that for your.
+Don't annoy your colleagues in code reviews, let the build tools do that for you.
 </p>

 The Scala compiler has multiple linting options available and emits certain warnings out of the box that would be more useful as errors.
 Let's see how we can rely on the Scala compiler to strengthen our code and piss off your colleagues with clean code requirements.